oddlama/vane/README.md

 **A:** No, vane doesn't use SQL as a persistent storage, as it is simply not designed to be used on large networks with tens of thousands of players.
-For smaller survival servers, using SQL would be a waste of resources and processing time.
+For smaller survival servers, using an external SQL server would be a waste of resources and would require an unproportional amount of maintenance, both in the implementation and server administration.

 ### Acknowledgements & 3rd-party software